Blisters are a common complaint and here we discuss how they occur and the treatment necessary.

 After the activity has ceased the footwear, socks and any protective coverings should be promptly removed so that the feet can be thoroughly dried and inspected for signs of injury.

 The best treatment for minor blisters is to leave them alone, as they will heal naturally.
-According to NHS Choices (2009) the fluid that collects under the damaged skin cushions the tissue beneath.
+According to the NHS the fluid that collects under the damaged skin cushions the tissue beneath.
 This sterile fluid protects the tissue from further damage and allows it to heal.

 If blisters are significant and very painful then please see one of our Podiatrists for drainage and for the area to be dressed.
 If you have any of the above conditions then please do not hesitate to speak to one of the podiatrists at City FootHealth for further information and discussion.
 To book please call 02076283359.